Maine Practice Materials with helpful tips

 Tribal Court System

-A Self-Help Guide To The Tribal Court System
+A Self-Help Guide to the Tribal Court System

 Wills and Probate

 Maine Probate Forms, rev. ed.
-Lexis Law Publishing, 1991 updated regularly
+Lexis Law Publishing, 1991, updated regularly

 Mitchell, James E. and Philip C. Hunt.
 Maine Probate Procedure.
 Charlottesville, VA: Lexis Law Publishers, updated yearly